DiogoAndre/pinger/README.md

 ## What

-Simple *expect* script that accepts a list of hosts from a csv file, access a network device (Cisco), ping each host from the device and generated a parsed log file.
+Simple *expect* script that accepts a list of hosts from a csv file, access a network device (Cisco), ping each host from the device and generates a semi-raw log file.

 ## Why